Amgen Scholars Program

 Ertürk, Ali Project 1: Advanced Imaging of Cancer Metastasis in Whole Mouse Body / Project 2: Whole-body imaging of nanoparticles TBA

 Franzmeier, Nicolai Cerebral amyloid angiopathy (CAA) is highly prevalent in the elderly and occurs in up to 80% of patients with Alzheimer’s disease.
 CAA is characterized by the accumulation of amyloid-beta in the vessel walls, which leads to vessel dysfunction and often results in hemorrhagic stroke.
-This project seeks to understand the factors contributing to the progression of brain injury in CAA. available
+This project seeks to understand the factors contributing to the progression of brain injury in CAA. not available

 Gogolla, Nadine Our lab is interested in understanding neuronal circuit functions of the insular cortex as part of a wider neuronal network comprising prefrontal and limbic brain structures.
 TBA